albertvisser/scripts/readme.rst

     Without an argument, works in the current working directory.
     Without an extension specified, works on Python source files (extension .py).

+**pedit**
+    shortcut for starting up vi in a terminal using the 'Code Editor Shell' profile (100x54, green on black)

+**peditl**
+    starts pedit on the left side of the screen instead of in the middle

+**peditr**
+    starts pedit on the right side of the screen instead of in the middle

 **pfind**

     shortcut for a `binfab` command that starts up *filefindr* to search in all my Python software projects

 **predit**